marcjwilliams1/hscn_pipeline/README.md

 6. Genotypes SNPs in the single cells using [cellsnp-lite](https://cellsnp-lite.readthedocs.io/en/latest/)
 7. Merges the per cell SNP counts into haplotype block counts
 8. Estimates haplotype specific copy number using schnapps.

+## Things the pipeline does not do...

+Please note that currently this pipeline does not classify cell cycle phase, attempt to detect contamination from bacteria or other organisms or call somatic SNV's and breakpoints.
+See the officially supported pipelines for all these additional features.
+This is only provided as a lightweight setup to run the necessary steps to produce the inputs for schnapps.

 ## Outputs